 Yes, you can keep the data you receive from Smarty's US Address Autocomplete even if you choose not to continue your US Address Autocomplete service with Smarty for whatever reason.

 Each time you query our US Autocomplete Pro API with a portion of an address, it counts as one lookup—the number of address suggestions we return doesn't matter.
 You choose how often to query the API.
 We have clients that send a query for each keystroke as a user enters their address.
 With this method, entering an address might consume around ten lookups.

 Smarty™'s US Address Autocomplete has access to over 20 million non-postal addresses.
 What is a non-postal address?
 Non-postal addresses are addresses that USPS does not deliver to and are not found in the USPS database.
 Smarty™ is still able to validate these addresses.

-A subscription expires when the lookups run out or the time runs out, whichever comes first.
-At that moment, by default, the subscription automatically renews at the same level.
-There is no pause in service.
-You can choose to auto-renew at a different level or to turn off the auto-renew altogether by going to your subscriptions page and clicking on the auto-renew menu.
+A subscription expires when the lookups or the time runs out, whichever comes first.
+At that moment, by default, the subscription automatically renews without any pause in service.
+You can choose to auto-renew at a different level or turn off the auto-renew altogether by going to your subscriptions page and clicking the auto-renew menu.